ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 # Layer-7 load balancing
 {: #layer-7-load-balancing}

-Both public and private load balancers support Layer-7 load balancing.
+Both public and private application load balancers support Layer-7 load balancing.
 Data traffic is distributed based on configured policies and rules.
 A policy defines the action to take, which means how the traffic is distributed, when the incoming request matches the rules that are associated with the policy.

 ## Policies
 {: #layer-7-policy}

 You can define policies for HTTP and HTTPS listeners.
-For each policy, you define one or more rules.
+For each policy, you must define one or more rules.
 The policy is applied only when all its rules are matched.

 You can attach more than one policy to a listener.
 In general, a policy with the lowest priority is evaluated first.
 Each policy must have a different priority.